Pukar (2000 film): Plot

-A group of armed terrorists led by Abhrush (Danny Denzongpa) has been cornered by the Indian army on a mountain.
+A group of armed terrorists led by Abhrush (Danny Denzongpa) has been cornered by the Indian Army on a mountain.
 In order to carry out further operations, the army has blocked all the entries and exits of the mountain.
-At this time, Minister Mishra Govind Namdeo arrives at the mountain and wishes to enter to visit the temple to do a prayer.
+At this time, Chief Minister Mishra (Govind Namdeo) arrives at the mountain and wishes to enter to visit the temple to do a prayer.
 The guardians initially refuse him entry, citing the imminent danger of the terrorists.
 But after Mishra insists, the guardians, considering his high position in the government, let him in.
 Mishra is later attacked and kidnapped by Abhrush's men in the mountains, who demand a safe passage to Pakistan.

-The Indian army then sends Para (Special Forces) led by officer Major Jaidev Rajvansh (aka Jai, Anil Kapoor) to secretly enter the mountain rescue minister Mishra and arrest the terrorists.
+The Indian army then sends Para (Special Forces) led by an honest officer Major Jaidev Rajvansh (aka Jai, Anil Kapoor) to secretly enter the mountain rescue the chief minister Mishra and arrest the terrorists.
 During the operation, the army learns that the information about it has been leaked and Abhrush had known about it, but the team manages to complete the mission, with a few casualties.

-Due to the fact that the army has learned they have mole working for Abhrush's organization, Colonel Iqbal Hussain (Om Puri), Jai's superior, gives the information of Abhrush's whereabout high confidentiality: they shift him from one prison to another every week, and the destination and route information is directly sent from their army headquarters to Jai directly, without letting anyone else know.
+Due to the fact that the army has learned they have mole working for Abhrush's organization, Colonel Iqbal Hussain (Om Puri), Jai's superior, keeps the information of Abhrush's whereabout high confidentiality: they shift him from one prison to another every week, and the destination and route information is directly sent from their army headquarters to Jai directly, without letting anyone else know.
 Jai also suspects that Mishra is working for Abhrush, and his kidnapping was a staged plan to make Abhrush escape.
 But Jai has no evidence to prove it.

 Jai is given one week off and returns home to stay with his family.
 During the off, Jai meets Pooja Mallapa (Namrata Shirodkar), the daughter of retired General Mallapa (K.D Chandran), at an event, and they later fall in love with each other.
 Jai's childhood friend Anjali (Madhuri Dixit) also loves Jai.
 But Jai's eyes are blinded by the high social class of Pooja's family, thus showing little interest in Anjali.
 Anjali eventually learns about Jai and Pooja's relationship and is heartbroken.
-Mishra's assistant Tiwari (Anjan Srivastav)then approaches Anjail to give her an idea to win Jai back:
+Mishra's assistant Tiwari (Anjan Srivastav) then approaches Anjail to give her an idea to win Jai back:

 He claims to be a businessman asks Anjail to steal a code from Jai's files, which contains contract information of the army, He says that if she does this, the army will lose the contract, which he will get, and Jai will be suspended for a few days due to his mistake, and Pooja's family will break the relationship because they wouldn't allow their daughter to marry a suspended soldier.
 Anjali agrees, but she doesn't know the code that Tiwari asks her to steal is actually the coded information about Abhrush's custody and transfer route.